Pi-31415/EdTech/README.md

 ## Todo list

 * Edit schedule(), logout() and login() functions in js/app.js when the backend API is available
+* Reduce the file size for the stock images before use.

 >Further documentation in detail is written where necessary in the source files.